Substantive Change

 • Closing an institution, a program, a method of delivery, an off-campus instructional site, or a program at an off-campus instructional site.

-Please read UVA's Substantive Change for Regional Accreditation Policy for additional information.
+Please read UVA's Substantive Change for Institutional Accreditation Policy for additional information.

 The following are examples of substantive changes submitted to SACSCOC: